-Abdoulah said many cable companies cannot control costs because programmers
+Abdoulah said many cable companies cannot control costs because programmers keep raising fees.

-small cable operators out of business in the last four years, she said.
+Taken together, retransmission consent fees and program costs have forced 800 small cable operators out of business in the last four years, she said.

 To address the problem, Abdoulah said the FCC could prohibit broadcasters in the same market from coordinating negotiations on retransmission consent, which can lead to higher fees.

 Congress could also authorize the FCC to order interim carriage and arbitration when TV stations stage a signal blackout.

 “Consumers take the brunt,” Abdoulah said.

 For more information on the hearing, visit http://commerce.senate.gov/public/index.cfm?p=Hearings&ContentRecord_id=df31aa95-2c78-4594-9d47-265ed87594de&ContentType_id=14f995b9-dfa5-407a-9d35-56cc7152a7ed&Group_id=b06c39af-e033-4cba-9221-de668ca1978a.